What is Sidereal Astrology?

 Tropical astrology is the most popular form of astrology used in the West.
 If you are from the West, this is likely what you are familiar with.
 It is also the most common astrology online.

 Sidereal astrology is the most popular in the East, particularly in India.
 Vedic, or Hindu, astrology uses a form of it.
 It is not as common online or in the West.
-You May have only recently heard about it.
+You may have only recently heard about it.

-Usually, your tropical sign is the sign after your sidereal sign.
+Tropical signs are ahead of sidereal.
 In this example, the person's sun sign is Taurus in tropical and Aries in sidereal.
 The difference is usually about 24 degrees, depending on the sidereal system used.

 It made perfect sense at the time to use the seasons.
 This is because the visible sky is much more difficult to calculate and is always changing.
 This is due to precession.

-Here at Mastering the Zodiac we use true sidereal astrology.
+Here at Mastering the Zodiac, we use true sidereal astrology.
 But, it is fair to say that both are accurate for their purposes.

 Tropical astrology is about two thousand years old.
 Millions have used and validated it in the West.
 Being a seasonal system it is particularly accurate for the tropical sun sign.
 Since it uses the static seasonal cycle it is said to show the physical and "3D" elements of the personality.

-Sidereal astrology dates back at least ten thousand years in India.
+Sidereal astrology dates back at least ten thousand years in Pre-Babylonian societies and India.
 Since it uses the visible sky it's likely much older.
 There is no denying that using the visible sky is accurate for the language of the stars.
 It is said to describe the "essence" of the personality and the soul.

 This is the million-dollar question.
 The sky is subject to interpretation.
-This is why there are dozens of sidereal astrology systems.
+This is why there are dozens of sidereal systems.